 What determines the price?

-The higher the knot count, the tighter the knots, the softer the rug, the longer the rug takes to make, the higher the price.
+The higher the knot count, the tighter the knots, the softer the rug, or the longer the rug takes to make... the higher said rug will be in price.

 The reason that hand tufted rugs cost less is because they take much less time to make, and tufted rugs do not require a specialized skill set.

-Why designer names, of course!
-Just like that Italian leather hand bag, you pay top dollar for designer names.
+Designer names, of course!
+Just like that Italian Leather hand bag, you pay top dollar for designer names.

 Hand knotted rugs are pricey, there is no denying that fact.
 However, they tend to hold their value.